-This slow, meandering B road is elevated to mythic status in our household thanks to these details.
+This slow, meandering B road is elevated to hallowed status in our household thanks to these details.
 Traffic with serious business heading south to Campbeltown will always choose the faster A road that hugs Kintyre’s west shoreline, so peace and calm have been bestowed on this lesser-travelled B road.
 It is not that it is a road to nowhere; it is that nowhere it passes through fails to delight.

 These threads are woven together by the steadfast shoreline.
 History began here and defences — when needed — were built here.
 The shoreline welcomed arrivals, repelled invaders and lamented departures.
 The shoreline is a travel line.